GuMiner/napack/server/Content/docs/Consumption.md

 # Consuming Nano APIs
 ---------------------

-1. [Download] (./Download.md) the Napack Framework and add it to your project.
+1. [Download](./Download.md) the Napack Framework and add it to your project.
  - Your project will now include a **Napack.json**, **Napack.attributions**, and **Napack.settings** file.
  - **Napack.json**: Defines the Napacks your project uses.
  - **Napack.attributions**: Lists attributions auto-generated from the Napacks you use.
  - **Napack.settings**: Declares settings customizing the behavior of the Napack Framework.
-2. [Search] (./Search.md) for a [Napack] (./Creation.md) that provides the functionality you want.
+2. [Search](./Search.md) for a [Napack](./Creation.md) that provides the functionality you want.
 For example, you can search for "Point within Sphere" to find an API that tests if a point is within a sphere.
 3. Add the Napack name and version to the **Napack.json** file.
  - For example, if you add the "PointSphere" package, version 2.1.2, your **Napack.json** file will look like:
  -  ```{ "PointSphere": "2.1.2" }```